KilianZell/CS502_project/README.md

 ## Description

 This repository presents a fusion model for skin lesion segmentation and classification, tailored for melanoma diagnosis from dermoscopic images.
-Combining a custom encoder-decoder neural network with a pre-trained classifier, the model achieves an overall accuracy of 94%.
+Combining a custom encoder-decoder neural network with a pre-trained classifier, the model achieves an overall accuracy of 95% and F1 score of 77.6%.
 To enhance diagnostic precision, the model first extracts the Region of Interest (ROI) from lesion images using a U-Net++ inspired architecture before feeding the samples into a pre-trained ResNet50 model calibrated for binary predictions ('melanoma' or 'non-melanoma').
 The workflow is trained and evaluated on the HAM10000 dataset, comprising 10,015 dermoscopic images with corresponding binary masks and gold standard malignant status annotations.

 For more information please consult: [zell_CS502.pdf](https://github.com/KilianZell/zell_CS502/blob/9d2cbf271a5d6884695bdab75fc85b8895bf3aa5/zell_CS502.pdf)